KULeuven-Diepenbeek/osc-course/content/ch4-debugging/debugging-gdb.md

 Try to disassemble again and look at the heap value of our secret.
 Notice that you will not be able to use something like `x [varname]` because of the lack of debug information!
 We will have to rely on breakpoints of address values from the disassembly.
 {{% /task %}}

-Remember to always run the program first before disassembling - otherwise address values will be way too low, and thus incorrect.
+Remember to always run the program first before disassembling - otherwise address values will be way too low, and thus incorrect. `bt` does noet help us either here: _No symbol table info available_.

 When inspecting the return value of `eax`, gdb returns a **relative address** for our current program (8 BITS), while we need an **absolute** one (16 BITS) when using the x command to inspect the heap.
 Look at the disassembly info to prepend the right bits: